-I’ve thought about building this simple extension for awhile now, and have finally gotten around to it and wanted to share it with the community.
+I’ve had this idea about a simple extension for awhile now, and have finally gotten around to building it and wanted to share it with the community.
 The problem I wanted to solve was simple; replicate publish & unpublish transactions which are sent from specific source publications, to a set of target publications.
 In this post I’ll outline what I’ve built, how it works and how you can leverage or extend it for your projects.

-I was working on an implementation which had a common web publication intended for creating pages and structure groups that would be shared across a set of child web publications representing a set of local language websites.
-Referencing the image below – pages and structure groups were created in 400 Web Master, but there was no published website for that publication.
-Instead, the items were inherited in the 500 level web publications which do have local language websites available for publishing.
+I was working on an implementation which had a common web publication intended for creating pages and structure groups that would be shared across a set of child web publications representing local language websites.

 That was the problem that I ran into that I thought warranted this extension, but it’s built generically enough for any other scenarios where you would want to mirror publishing & unpublishing.
 It would be simple to extend this extension to only mirror publishing of items of specific schema, in an organizational element etc.